alantakwok/generalizing-TSP/code/scripts/IMPORTANT.md

-AMPL scripts will be generated in this folder, so please do not delete this.
+AMPL scripts will be generated in this folder, so please DO NOT delete this.